 Get a rewards credit card for airline miles

 Every single airline has partnered with credit card companies to offer rewards cards.
-It’s a simple concept – you open a credit card which offers airline miles and you get a certain number of miles for every dollar you spend.
-If you plan this far enough in advance and are planning to buy point to point airline tickets, you could get a few flights for free or a greatly discounted cost.
+It’s a simple concept – you open a credit card which offers airline miles, and you get a certain number of miles for every dollar you spend.
+If you plan this far enough in advance, you could get a few flights for free or a greatly discounted cost.
 Explore all your options – check to see which airlines you may be flying most on your trip, research credit card companies and what they offer, and choose the best one.

 - The Stopover Secret: Get a Free Flight!